top of page

 The adjective 'unsure' can be deconstructed into its root word, 'sure.'
 In this term, the prefix 'un-' is used to negate or reverse the quality of being 'sure.'
 'Sure' has its origins in the Old English word 'sē̆re,' which means 'secure' or 'safe.'
 Over time, 'sure' evolved in the English language to describe a state of certainty, confidence, or security in one's knowledge or belief.
 Consequently, 'unsure' signifies the opposite, denoting a state of uncertainty, doubt, or a lack of confidence, often implying a hesitancy or lack of conviction in one's understanding or belief.
 Its etymology is deeply rooted in the historical development of 'sure' and the use of 'un-' to convey the absence of certainty or confidence.

-Quiz: Find the meaning of unsure
+Find the correct meaning of the adjective unsure:

 Try Again!